seenws/gram.en/README.md

 - **96.9%** precision of the `ungrammatical` verdict (63 of 65 flags are real errors)
 - **100%** recall on in-scope errors, every flag naming the intended constraint
-- **66.7%** abstention on out-of-scope errors — the engine says "out of coverage" rather than guessing
+- **66.7%** abstention on out-of-scope errors: the engine says "out of coverage" rather than guessing
 - **100%** of out-of-vocabulary sentences routed to `unknown-word`

 Analysis time is independent of lexicon size: with a 10k-word imported lexicon, grammatical sentences analyze in ~0.3 ms and the diagnostic path (which generates and re-parses repair candidates) stays in low single-digit milliseconds (`npm run bench`).